logo

 As mentioned, stress is a sworn enemy of hair.
 Finding ways to reduce stress is an essential part of a home hair-restoration program.

-Home Exercise – Home Exercise – Even 20–30 minutes of yoga, Pilates, or strength training at home can significantly lower stress hormone levels.
+Home Exercise – 20–30 minutes of yoga, Pilates, or strength training at home can significantly lower stress hormone levels.

 Quality Sleep – During deep sleep, the body repairs and regenerates cells, including those in the hair follicles.
 Aim for 7–9 hours of uninterrupted sleep in a dark, cool room.

-After taking care of the internal factors, it's time to treat the external part — the scalp, from which the hair grows.
-A healthy scalp is essential for healthy hair.
+After addressing the internal aspect, it’s time to treat the external one.
+The scalp is where the hair grows from.
+A healthy scalp is a necessary condition for healthy hair.

 Scalp Care